hassan-ak/PIAIC-WMD-Q3/a_onsite_lectures/class10-20230917/next-shopify-ecommerce/Readme.md

 1. From settings navigate to notification and scroll to the bottom of the page and select create webhooks. `settings` --> `notifications` --> `create webhooks`

 2. Fill out the form as follows.
-Don't forget to use your own values
+Don't forget to use your own values.
+URL used here is the url obtained after deployment in `step 06`

    ![hooks-01](./asserts/snaps/documentation/hooks/hooks1.png)